eoPortal

 Figure 11: SARAL/AltiKa available measurements (image credit: CNES)

-• On October 27, 2014, the SARAL/AltiKa Workshop was held in Konstanz, Germany to review the calibration/validation studies of the first SARAL data and the scientific investigations of data from the Franco-Indian satellite 20 months after its launch on 25 February 2013.
+• October 27, 2014: The SARAL/AltiKa Workshop was held in Konstanz, Germany to review the calibration/validation studies of the first SARAL data and the scientific investigations of data from the Franco-Indian satellite 20 months after its launch on 25 February 2013.
 The workshop highlighted the new altimetry capabilities of the Ka-band in areas such as oceanography (improved resolution in the open ocean, coastal altimetry), hydrology and the cryosphere.

 Figure 12: Storm surge measured by the radar altimeter AltiKa on-board the SARAL satellite and various types of in-situ data and models (image credit: EUMETSAT)